It’s time for PART 2 as we go in-depth with the newly released Raw 20th Anniversary Collection DVD!

 The main event saw Shane McMahon team with Triple H and The Undertaker to take on Vince McMahon, The Rock and Stone Cold Steve Austin with then WWE Commissioner Shawn Michaels serving as special referee.

 This particular episode of Raw also featured the final appearance by Sable in the WWE (for a few years) as she lost the Women’s Championship in a rather disputed Evening Gown Match to Debra.
-Sable would then go on to file a $100+ million lawsuit against WWE citing allegations of sexual harassment and unsafe working conditions (the lawsuit was settled out of court later that year).
+Sable would then go on to file a $100+ million lawsuit against WWE (the lawsuit was settled out of court later that year).

-An edit which I noticed during this show was in the Bossman/Test match as Test’s ass became exposed and was blurred.
-How comes you folks weren’t as outraged about one ass being edited out but not another? 😉
+An edit which I noticed during this show was in the Bossman/Test match as Test’s behind became exposed and was blurred.
+How comes you folks weren’t as outraged about one being edited out but not another? 😉

 So as you’ve probably ascertained the reason this show is included was because of its monster rating, plus it was a really fun show.